techidaily/site-win11-tips/source/_posts/navigate-with-style-installation-and-usage-of-ms-store-themes.md

 ![color settings](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/color-settings-1.JPG)

- If you're a fan of dark themes, why not try one of[the best Windows dark themes](https://www.makeuseof.com/windows-11-dark-themes/) ?
+ If you're a fan of dark themes, why not try one of [the best Windows dark themes](https://www.makeuseof.com/windows-11-dark-themes/) ?

 ### How to Change Your Theme's Font